Axe Body Spray To Launch “Realistic” Line of Deodorant Sprays Specifically for Veterans

-“Additionally, scent is the sense most closely tied to memories, and what most veterans want to remember, more than anything else, is the smells from their time downrange,” Dr. Olfactory said in an exclusive interview with Article 107 News.
-“So, we asked a focus group of forty young Army soldiers in the grade of E1-E4 to help us come up with names for the new military-themed line of body sprays, based on what they themselves remember from their brief military service.”
+“Additionally, scent is the sense most closely tied to memories.
+What most veterans want to remember, more than anything else, is the smells from their time downrange,” Dr. Olfactory said in an exclusive interview with Article 107 News.
+“So, we asked a focus group of forty young Army soldiers in grades of E1-E4 to help us come up with names for the new military-themed line of body sprays, based on what they themselves remember from their brief military service.”

 “Unfortunately, some of the things they came up with were a bit… inappropriate,” Dr. Olfactory continued.
 “No one is going to buy scents called “Fart Inside A Hot Pup Tent” or “Every Local National I’ve Ever Met” or “Port-O-Pottie Fornication,” that’s just gross.”

-Not everyone was impressed by the focus group selected by Axe executives, however.
-“Yeah, asking a bunch of Spec-Fours what smells they remember most about their time in the Army and you end up with scents like “Unadulterated Fear: The Hallway In Front Of The Sergeant Major’s Office” or “Beer, Glitter and Syphilis: Killeen Edition” or “UCMJ: The Colonel’s Underage Daughter,” said First Sergeant Wade Wilson.
+However, not everyone was impressed by the focus group selected by Axe executives.
+“Yeah, asking a bunch of Spec-Fours what smells they remember most about their time in the Army and you end up with scents like “Unadulterated Fear: The Hallway in Front of the Sergeant Major’s Office” or “Beer, Glitter and Syphilis: Killeen Edition” or “UCMJ: The Colonel’s Underage Daughter,” said First Sergeant Wade Wilson.

-“What you need is something higher-end, for those of us who have gotten promoted out of the Spec-Four Mafia and have actually done something with our lives.”
-He went on to suggest scents like “High-Class Vegas Hooker,” “Desk Drawer Whiskey Bottle,” and “One Night In Bangkok: I Thought He Was A She.”
+“What you need is something higher-end, for those of us who have gotten promoted out of the E-4 Mafia and have actually done something with our lives.”
+He went on to suggest scents like “High-Class Vegas Hooker,” “Desk Drawer Whiskey Bottle,” and “One Night in Bangkok: I Thought He Was a She.”